soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/atp-anti-phishing.md

 To learn more, see [Set up anti-phishing policies in Office 365](set-up-anti-phishing-policies.md).

 > [!NOTE]
 > ATP anti-phishing is only available in Advanced Threat Protection, which is included in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, and Office 365 Education A5.
 If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
 For more information, see [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## How ATP anti-phishing works
-<a name="Howantiphishworks"> </a>

 ATP anti-phishing checks incoming messages for indicators that the message may be phishing.
 Whenever a user is covered by an ATP policy (safe attachments, safe links or anti-phishing) the incoming message is evaluated by multiple machine learning models that analyze the message to determine if the policy applies to the message and the appropriate action is taken, based on the configured policy.